Cache

 4. Event Listeners

-Cache policies prevent unnecessary load by caching execution results and returning previous execution results, when possible.
+Cache policies limit unnecessary load by caching and returning previous execution results, when possible.

 Usage